 Course broadcast order

-Due to the way LearnDash components reference each other, you will need to broadcast and rebroadcast things so that they can find each other on the child blog.
+Due to the way LearnDash components reference each other, if you want to broadcast the whole post manually, you will need to broadcast and rebroadcast things so that they can find each other on the child blog.
 The best way to broadcast a course via components is:

 - The prerequisite course, if any.